Jesus predicts his death & resurrection

 Although Jesus plainly predicts his death and resurrection, the disciples - illustrated here by James and John - do not yet understand what he means.
-They have OT teaching and own expectations which they do not fully understand
+They have OT teaching and their own expectations.

 Although Jesus plainly predicts his death and resurrection, the disciples - illustrated here by James and John - do not yet understand what he means.
-They have OT teaching and own expectations which they do not fully understand
+They have OT teaching and their own expectations.

 Hello, and welcome to Series 10 and Episode 9, in which 'Jesus predicts his death and resurrection'.
 We're going to study from Matthew 20: 17 - 28, and there are parallel accounts in Mark and Luke as well.